VPN Questions, Honest Answers

 The 5 Eyes (US, UK, Canada, Australia, New Zealand) is an intelligence-sharing alliance.
 There's also 9 Eyes and 14 Eyes with more countries.

-• Sweden (Mullvad) — strong privacy protections
+• Sweden (Mullvad) — strong domestic privacy protections, though Sweden is a 14 Eyes member

 Is it legal to use a VPN?